RTC1/docker-https-proxy/README.md

-The SSL certificate is generated using a own-ROOT-ca that is available in the directory /etc/nginx/ca. If made available to other containers or the local system this will serve as the basis to trust the application certificate.
+The SSL certificate is generated using a own-ROOT-ca that is available in the directory /etc/nginx/ca. If made available to other containers or the local system this will serve as the basis to trust the application certificate

+### Trusting CA

+If the ca folder is mounted, as shown in the docker-compose example, and doesn't contain root CA keys they will be generated.
+On MacOS you can add the rootCA.crt to your System keychain to trust the CA.

 #### Using Existing Certificate